 The Monaco was a success straight out of the box taking the fight to the likes of Graham Hill in the 2 and 2.5-litre Works Lotus 15.
 Several cars were sold as self-assembly kits for tax reasons or collections of suitable parts for the customer teams to assemble, or have assembled, for themselves.

 This stunning example is arguably the most special of all the Monacos.
 Commissioned new in 1959 by Sir Stirling Moss, it was prepared and entered, for Moss, by Keele Engineering.
 Known for building Go-Karts they were based in Stirling’s home town of Tring and Stirling was a director of the company.
 Sold to Moss in chassis form, and fitted with a then rare 2.5-litre Coventry Climax FPF engine, this car is unique in that it was fitted with a special coil sprung rear suspension set up developed by Alf Francis for Moss’ GP car and the 5-Speed gearbox.
 The photographs below show the car in build at Keele Engineering in 1959.
-This car has the prestige of being the only Monaco allowed to run coil sprung rear suspension and the desirable 5-Speed Cooper CS5 Gearbox in ‘50s sporscar racing, making it significantly more competitive than the other Monaco.
+This car has the prestige of having coil sprung rear suspension and the desirable 5-Speed Cooper CS5 Gearbox from new in 1959, making it significantly more competitive than the other Monaco.

 Known as Chassis No. 20, Stirling qualified the car on the front row of the grid for the 1959 British Grand Prix Sports Car Race at Aintree as seen above.
 Sadly, he stalled on the start and was hit from behind.
 The bump, started the engine and he was charging through the field when he had to retire with a burst oil pipe.

 After Aintree, Moss took the car on a successful Scandinavian Tour, racing the car at Karlskoga in Sweden and the Roskilde Ring, near Copenhagen in Denmark.
 Moss won both races with the car.
 In Stirling’s diary, according to Doug Nye’s book – Cooper Cars – the Monaco was geared to 160mph at 7,000 rpm and he comments: ‘Karlskoga – bad brakes, broken roll bar, jumping gears etc…. led start to finish, beat Brabham &Bonnier; 137 at 7,000 gearing, got 6,700rpm…’